4k4xs4pH1r3/offensive-security/Linux/Kali/Kali_WSL.md

       https://learn.microsoft.com/en-us/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package

+3. Set WSL version 2 as the default

+       wsl --set-default-version 2

-3. Install Kali Linux WSL from Windows Store
+5. Install Kali Linux WSL from the Windows Store

        https://www.microsoft.com/store/apps/9PKR34TNCV07

-4. Restart Your device
+6. Restart Your device

-5. Open Kali Linux, follow the wizard for installation define your username and password and reset the root password
+7. Open Kali Linux, follow the wizard for installation define your username and password, and reset the root password

        sudo -i

-6. Add this path to Windows Defender as an exception
+8. Add this path to Windows Defender as an exception

        C:\Users\usuario\AppData\Local\Packages\KaliLinux.*